EricGebhart/Simple_Process_REPL/README.md

 It's just a list of things with whitespace. words, strings and numbers.
 If the first thing is a python function with arguments the rest of the list is the arguments.
 If it isn't, then it's a list of commands and each is done in turn.
-But, each command can be, a list of commands..
+But each command, can be a list of things.

 If you put spr in a file, each list must be separated by a blank line.
 A command list can be formatted however you like, but the lines must be contiguous.
 A blank line results in the command being executed.
-Here is a sample from `core.py`
+Here is a sample from

+`core.py`

 ```